DeepTempo/docs/docs/snowflake.md

 ## Prerequisites
 - Ensure you have the same permissions for warehouse, compute pool, and task management to use Tempo.

-If you would rather use the snowflake solution guide you can find it at [this link](https://quickstarts.snowflake.com/guide/getting_started_with_tempo_and_snowflake/index.html#0).
+If you would rather use the Snowflake solution guide you can find it at [this link](https://quickstarts.snowflake.com/guide/getting_started_with_tempo_and_snowflake/index.html#0).

 ## 1. Launching the App